 As we touched on above, Firkas Fortress houses the Maritime Museum of Crete, one of the most popular tourist attractions in Chania and in the whole of Crete.

 This museum helps you delve back through centuries of Crete’s maritime history.
-Journey from the Minoan Bronze age, through the Byzantine, Venetian and Turkish eras, to the Battle of Crete in 1941.
+Journey from the Minoan Bronze Age, through the Byzantine, Venetian and Turkish eras, to the Battle of Crete in 1941.

 Exhibits span two floors and include nautical instruments, ship models, paintings, photos and videos.